piomin/kubernetes-workshop/readme.md

 #### 2.c) Deploy applications in debug mode
 Go to callme-service directory and run Skaffold: `skaffold debug -n workshop --port-forward`.\
-Then you can find the following log:
+Then you can find the following log (the number of forwarded port is important here):
 ```
 Port forwarding pod/callme-deployment-6f595bb5f4-sgpvr in namespace workshop, remote port 5005 -> address 127.0.0.1 port 5005
 ...
 Picked up JAVA_TOOL_OPTIONS: -agentlib:jdwp=transport=dt_socket,server=y,address=5005,suspend=n,quiet=y
 ```
-Go to caller-service directory and run Skaffold: `skaffold debug -n workshop --port-forward`.
+Go to caller-service directory and run Skaffold: `skaffold debug -n workshop --port-forward`.\
+(Optional) Now we create a debugger.
+With IntelliJ go to Run -> Edit configurations... -> Templates -> Remote -> New...\
+Then set the port number and module name (demo).

 #### 2.d) Initialize Skaffold in multi-module mode
 Go to root directory of project `cd ..`. \
 Now, execute command `skaffold init --XXenableJibInit` in the root of Maven project:\